MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 ### **isOnGround**
 `read-only isOnGround: boolean;`

 Whether the entity is on top of a solid block.
+This property may behave in unexpected ways.
+This property will always be true when an Entity is first spawned, and if the Entity has no gravity this property may be incorrect.

 Type: *boolean*